Shirebrook North railway station

 Shirebrook North railway station was a railway station serving the town of Shirebrook in Derbyshire, England.
 It was on the Lancashire, Derbyshire and East Coast Railway running from Chesterfield to Lincoln.
-The starion was also on the former Shirebrook North to Nottingham Victoria Line and the Sheffield District Railway.
+The station was also on the former Shirebrook North to Nottingham Victoria Line and the Sheffield District Railway.
 The station has since been demolished and housing now occupies parts of the site with some stub rails nearby serving a train scrapper.

 Ambiguity

 There have been four separate stations with "Shirebrook" in their names: